confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

       <img src="images/sr-tab.png" width=75% height=75%>
   </div>

-3. Next, we will create an API Key for Schema Registry.
+3. Next, you will create an API Key for Schema Registry.
 From here, click on **Settings** and expand **Schema Registry API access**.
 4. Click on **+ Create Key** and save your API key and secret - you will also need these during the workshop.
 5. **Important**: Make note of where it says *"Make requests to the Schema Registry endpoint using your API key and secret for authentication"*.
-We will use this endpoint in one of the steps later in the workshop.
+You will use this endpoint in one of the steps later in the workshop.

 ## **<a name="step-6"></a>Set up and Connect Self Managed Services to Confluent Cloud**